propelorm/Propel2/documentation/documentation/08-logging.markdown

 </config>
 {% endhighlight %}

-Using these parameters, Propel creates a `file` Log handler in the background, and keeps it for later use:
+Using these parameters, Propel creates a `file` Log handler in the background, and keeps it for later use.
+You can do the same at runtime using the `Propel::setLogger()` method:

 {% highlight php %}
 <?php